MohamedAliSalam/TicTacToe-Blazor/README.md

 ## Features

-- Play against an AI opponent.
+- Select your opponent: Choose between the strategic AI or a human competitor using the dedicated toggle button.
 - Interactive game board.
 - Real-time feedback on game status.